-If you are looking to practice beginner level photography and need a feature-rich DSLR, cameras under Rs 50,000 can suffice.
-Fortunately, Canon, Nikon and now Sony do have their best offerings in the price range in India.
+DSLRs are increasingly becoming more mainstream, and is no longer reserved to enthusiasts.
+The sub Rs 50,000 segment is a great starting point for anyone who is seriously looking to explore photography.
+Fortunately, Canon, Nikon and now, Sony do have their best offerings in the price range in India.
 As this is a more beginner segment, ease of use is also prioritized as these could be your first DSLR with a changeable lens.

-These companies have some real value for money DSLR cameras under Rs 50,000, with some good bundled kit lens to get you started.
-But if you know your specific use cases, it could be a better deal to just get a camera body, skip the included kit lens and invest that saving into a better lens.
+For starters, the bundled kit lens will suffice to teach you the basics.
+But once you get to speed, its limitations may start surfacing.
+If you know your specific use cases, it could be a better deal to just get a camera body, skip the included kit lens and invest that saving into a better lens.

 Decent quality DSLR cameras start at around Rs 30,000 from companies like Canon and Nikon.
 For a beginner, these mid-range cameras are good to test waters with.
 However, once you move into the enthusiast category, these mid-range DSLRs may not cut it, and you may want to look for some high-end options.
 Let’s take a look at some of these options to help you decide.